keys icon

 What does this calculator not include?

 Our mortgage repayment calculator can only give you an idea of how much you’ll be paying per month for your mortgage, not an exact or guaranteed figure.
+This means your actual mortgage payments may end up being different to the sum shown by the calculator.

-Bear in mind that, as well as your mortgage payments each month, you’ll also need to budget for the additional costs involved in taking out a mortgage and buying a home.
+• the additional costs involved in taking out a mortgage and buying a home.
 These could include product or arrangement fees on the mortgage, valuation fees, legal fees, survey costs and stamp duty, to name just a few.
 See our guide for the costs involved in buying a home.

 Should I speak to a mortgage broker?